 • Any production in DCP and ProRes files HDCam, Digibeta, or any other digital screening format with priority on DCP and ProRes files

-To be eligible for the 33rd edition, films must be registered by 14 December 2018 at the latest.
-The online entry form is available on the Festival’s website (see link in list above).
+To be eligible for the 35th edition, films must be registered by 11th December 2020 at the latest.
+The online entry form is available on our Eventival page.

-In order to allow the Festival to facilitate the promotion of each selected film, it is mandatory that the registrations form is filled out entirely and precisely, and that all the requested material is provided.
-Films with an incomplete registration form will not be taken into account by the artistic direction.
+In order to allow the Festival to facilitate the promotion of each selected film, it is mandatory to fill out the registrations form entirely and accurately, and to provide all the requested material.

 The information given will be published in the catalogue of the Festival, on its website, as well as in all official documents.

-Your inscription will be completed once we have received the payment of the entry fee and the selection materials.
+Your inscription will be completed once we have received the selection materials including a link to the screener.

 Shipping of the selection materials (screener and technical details)